gcohenfr/gcohenfr.github.io/team.md

   * Supervisor: Prof. Tebbut from iCAPTURE and PROOF Centre
   * First position: postdoctoral Fellow at PROOF Centre of Excellence, Vancouver, BC, Canada

+**Chiara DiGravio** (M.Sc. in Statistics, 2015)

+ * First position: research scientist in an interdisciplinary group at University of Southampton, UK

+**Darlene LiYing** (M.Sc. in Statistics, 2012)

+ * Co-supervised with Prof. R. Ng from CS
+ * First position: data analyst at GenomeDx Bioscience, Vancouver, BC, Canada